Zequez/simple_flaggable_column/README.md

 # SimpleFlaggableColumn

-Adds a really simple binary flag column to a model.
+Allows you to add really simple binary flag column to an ActiveRecord model.

 ## Installation